antonmry/vault/website/source/api/auth/userpass/index.html.md

 Create a new user or update an existing user.
 This path honors the distinction between the `create` and `update` capabilities inside ACL policies.

+In case you would like to create an user associated to an entity, you should use the [Entity Alias Vault API documentation](/api/secret/identity/entity-alias.html) with the same path.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |
 | `POST`    | `/auth/userpass/users/:username`   | `204 (empty body)`     |